 The drum looks like a round cake pan, which works on the momentum of the car.
 The drum is made up of iron, which acts as a good conductor of heat and resists water.
 When the driver applies the brake, the drum reduces the wheels’ friction, and thus, the car is stopped.

 There are two pistons at each end of the wheel, which operates the shoe.
 The shoe closer to the front wheel is the secondary shoe, while the other shoe is called the primary shoe.
 When the driver releases brakes, shoe springs return to their disengaged position.

 Two steel mold pieces make the brake shoe; there is also a crescent shape web having holes of different sizes for return springs.
 The main job of the shoe is to press the friction into the drum.

 The Controlling System Of Drum And Disc Brake

-Drum brakes stop the car by putting pressure creating friction, and hence controls the vehicle.
-In contrast, disc brakes produce friction by external caliper through a set of brakes, thus helping the vehicle stop.
+Drum brakes stop the car by putting pressure creating friction, and hence control the vehicle.
+In contrast, disc brakes produce friction by an external caliper through a set of brakes, thus helping the vehicle stop.

 Types Of Drum Brakes

 - Duo-servo-force multiplying servo action

 The drum brake has a complicated structure.
 Drum brake consists of a shoe, piston, adjustment mechanism, hydraulic wheel mechanism, emergency brake, and different springs.
 When the brake pedal is pushed, the piston moves the drum against the plate.
 Most drum brakes are self-actuating.
 The brake shoe can be expanded in both directions.